kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ### 2. view image cropping and resizing

 The size of the captured view image is 320 by 160.
-The part above y=60 is infinity which we are not interested.
-Even the part between y=60 and y=70 is quite far way distance which may not help a lot in training.
+The part above y=60 is infinity which are not very useful for car driving.
+Even the part between y=60 and y=70 is located at quite far way distance which may not help a lot in training.
 So we crop the image by the left-top point (0, 70) to right-bottom point (320, 136).
 Then we resize it to 200 by 66 because the neural network input of nVidia architecture is 200 by 66 too.

 The following shows the cropped results.